iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

 ```

 ### 17. Give an example for using docker containers as agents?
- 1. Create a specific node as agent.
+ 1. Create a specific ncontainer as agent.
 ```
 pipeline {
   agent {